 What is hypoparathyroidism?

 Hypoparathyroidism occurs when one or more of your parathyroid glands are underactive.
-You have four of these tiny glands.
+You have 4 of these tiny glands.
 Each one is about the size of a pea.
-They are found in your neck, next to the thyroid gland.
+They are found in your neck, behind your thyroid gland.
 They keep the amount of calcium in your blood in a normal range.
 They also keep the levels of magnesium and phosphorus normal.
-If these glands are underactive, they don't make enough parathyroid hormone (PTH).
-This lowers the calcium level in your blood.
+If these glands are underactive, they don't make enough parathyroid hormone.
+This lowers the calcium level in your blood and increases the phosphorus levels.
+This imbalance may lead to muscle, teeth, and nerve problems.

 What causes hypoparathyroidism?

-The most common cause is injury to or removal of all 4 parathyroid glands.
-That can happen by mistake during surgery to remove the thyroid.
+The most common cause is injury to or removal of your parathyroid glands.
+That can happen during surgery to remove the thyroid.
 Some people are born without these glands.
-Or the glands don't work as well because of inherited diseases or for unknown reasons.
-In some people, the cells don't respond to parathyroid hormone.
-This condition is called pseudohypoarathyroidism.
+Or the glands don't work as well because of inherited diseases, autoimmune condition, or for unknown reasons.
+Sometimes hypoparathyroidism is caused by radiation treatments to the neck for neck cancer.

 What are symptoms of hypoparathyroidism?

 Symptoms are different for each person.
-These are the most common ones:
+The most common ones are:

 - Uncontrollable, painful spasms of your face, hands, arms, and feet